Simulation Distillation: Pretraining World Models in Simulation for Rapid Real-World Adaptation: Experiments

 \subsection{Real World Improvement Results}

 \Cref{fig:results} summarizes our results.
 Across all tasks, \Method\ consistently outperforms prior approaches, achieving substantially higher success rates with far greater sample efficiency than online RL baselines, while autonomously improving well beyond the performance of behavior cloning methods.
 Across the board \Method \ typically reaches scores around $2\times$ higher than any baseline.
-Standard RL finetuning methods frequently exhibit catastrophic forgetting, with performance collapsing during adaptation, whereas \Method\ makes steady, monotonic progress throughout training.
-SGFT avoids catastrophic collapse by transferring value functions from simulation, but remains significantly more sample inefficient than \Method, highlighting the importance of adapting a full world model.
-Interestingly, demonstrations provide a larger boost to \Method \ on the Leg task, where the precise screwing motion was difficult to transfer.
-This highlights how \Method \ can naturally leverage demonstrations when available.
+Standard RL finetuning methods frequently exhibit catastrophic forgetting, with performance collapsing during adaptation, whereas \Method\ makes steady, monotonic progress throughout training, due to its ability to side step long-horizon credit assignment and improve performance with simple supervised learning.
+SGFT avoids catastrophic collapse by transferring value functions from simulation, but remains significantly more sample inefficient than \Method, which can efficiently improve by leveraging the world model to make numerous counterfactual predictions about trajectories the robot has not directly experienced.
+Finally, we observe that providing \Method \ with demonstrations only boosts performance, highlighting how \Method \ can naturally absorb heterogeneous, mixed quality sources of data.

-Notably, the performance gap between \Method\ and all baselines widens on more challenging tasks, particularly when comparing narrow versus wide ranges of initial conditions.
-This trend underscores the benefit of broad simulation pretraining, which enables \Method\ to generalize across diverse initial states and adapt reliably in difficult real-world regimes.
+For the two manipulation tasks, the performance gap between \Method\ and baselines widens as the task is made more difficult by expanding the ranges of initial conditions from the narrow to wide distribution.
+This underscores the benefit of broad simulation pretraining, which enables \Method\ to retain structural priors from the simulator and reliably improve performance over the entire state-space with limited real-world data.
 This effect is illustrated in \cref{fig:scatter}, which visualizes successful and failed initial conditions for \Method\ and Diffusion Policy on Peg Hard, revealing the substantially greater robustness of policies learned by \Method.